ConsoleLZ/navigation/README.md

 2. [萌国ICP备案](https://icp.gov.moe/)
 3. [nuxt](https://nuxt.com.cn/)

+## Regarding Code Style Issues
+This project was started by the author when they were just beginning and has gone through many iterations.
+As a result, the code style is somewhat inconsistent.
+The code style in the homepage is currently better, and updates will be made based on the number of followers.

 ## Notes
 This project is not to be used for commercial or illegal purposes.
 The author does not bear any responsibility for any illegal activities.